-Company has collected advance amounting Rs 452/- Lakhs in respect of the said projects, it is in the process of refunding the same and which has been shown in "Note no 18 - Other liabilities" under "Advance received from customers for sale of properties".
+Company has collected advance amounting Rs.
+421/- Lakhs in respect of the said projects, it is in the process of refunding the same and which has been shown in "Note no 16 - Other liabilities" under "Advance received from customers for sale of properties".

-42 Lease
+40 Lease

-The Company has adopted Ind AS 116 "Leases" w.e.f.
-01.04.2019.
-The adoption of this standard did not have any impact on the standalone financial statements.
+The Company since it's adoption of the standard Ind AS 116 "Leases" w.e.f.
+01.04.2019 did not have any impact on the standalone financial statements.
 Accordingly, disclosure requirements of this standard are not applicable to the Company.

-43 Sale of projects
+41 Sale of projects